acucciniello/acucciniello.com/_posts/2017-07-06-How-I-Raised-My-Income-by-75%-by-Taking-a-Year-Off.md

 ## Introduction

 Hello All!
-I am going to describe my journey over my job searching process the past year and a half for those that are struggling in the job search themselves.
+I am going to describe my journey from my job searching process over the past year and a half for those that are struggling in the job search themselves.
 Never lose hope!
 Something better is always on the horizon.
 So let's begin at the beginning of my journey in late 2015.

 ## Journey